notmatthancock/snakes/README.md

 to see the example problem.

 [1]: Snakes: Active contour models

-M Kass, A Witkin, D Terzopoulos - International journal of computer vision, 1988 Cited by 17619 - Related articles - All 70 versions
+M Kass, A Witkin, D Terzopoulos - International journal of computer vision, 1988

-[2]: A simple implementation of snakes http://www.cb.uu.se/~cris/blog/index.php/archives/217
+[2]: A simple implementation of snakes

+http://www.cb.uu.se/~cris/blog/index.php/archives/217